 Love those box braid styles?
 Then, you’ll love to flex your box braiding chops with these 17 on-trend box braid hairstyles.
 You’ll love the inspiration these box braid pics will give you.
 Scroll on for more looks:

 1. Slanted Top Knot

 We just walked you through this slanted top knot half updo-but here’s another look!
-We love how chic and trendy this style is and making the twist a little slanted adds a fun change to the traditional top knot.
+We love this style’s chic and trendy, and making the twist slightly slanted adds a fun change to the traditional top knot.